CONSTITUTION AND RULES OF THE YORKSHIRE PHILATELIC ASSOCIATION

 9.2 The quorum for meetings of the Management Committee shall not be less than 9 members, including at least 3 members of the Executive Committee.

-10.1 Voting at meetings shall be by show of hands or by ballot at the discretion of the Chairman.
-All delegates and Officers shall have a right to vote, the Chairman shall have a casting vote where a decisive result is impossible otherwise; any resolution or election shall be decided by a majority vote.
+10.1 Voting at meetings shall be by show of hands or by ballot at the discretion of the President or elected Chairman.
+All delegates and Officers shall have a right to vote.
+The President or elected Chairman shall have a casting vote where a decisive result is impossible otherwise; any resolution or election shall be decided by a majority vote.

 10.2 Voting at the AGM shall, in the case of election of Officers and amendments to the Constitution and Rules, be by postal ballot on forms to be provided by the Hon Secretary, delivered with the written notice of the AGM referred to in clause 6.2 and 8.1.
-Each affiliated society, as defined by clause 2.1 may be entitled to one vote except for societies with over 70 members which shall be entitled to two votes.
+Ballot forms will be delivered by email unless a hard copy is requested.
+Each affiliated society, as defined by clause 2.1 is entitled to one vote.
 The completed ballot forms, signed by the secretary or other responsible officer of the affiliated society, shall be in the hands of the Hon Secretary not later than 10 days before the date of the AGM.
 Voting on other matters shall be in accordance with clause 10.1.

 11.3 All monies held by the Hon Treasurer on behalf of the Association shall be kept in accounts in the name of the Association.
 The number and location of accounts shall be recommended by the Hon Treasurer and approved by the Management Committee.